 Scope of Research

-Our main objective is to computationally analyse, model, and simulate regulatory processes in the cell, identify and predict function of RNAs, and provide bioinformatics processing of measured data.
-We develop deterministic and probabilistic models of regulation of gene expression and we use statistics and artificial intelligence for analysis of large scale gene expression data.
+Our main objective is to analyze, model, and simulate on computers regulatory processes in the cell, identify & predict function of RNAs, and provide bioinformatics support for measured data.
+We develop computerized deterministic and probabilistic models of regulation of gene expression and we use statistics and artificial intelligence for analysis of large scale gene expression data.

-For storage of large scale proteomics data we have established a database and a proteomics server SWICZ (originally with Biozentrum, Univ.
-Basel) .
+For storage of large scale proteomics data we have established (originally with Biozentrum, Univ.
+Basel) a database and a proteomics server SWICZ.
 The server hosts the databases for streptomycetes, meningococus and caulobacter species, and is equipped with graphical interface and search engines which allow retrieving relevant information.
 The databases are linked with other data sources as GeneBank, and KEGG metabolic pathway servers.
-Laboratory runs two servers for analysis of RNA secondary structures cpPredictor and rPredictor.
-We also provide tools for simulation of kinetics of genetic networks, package GenExpi running under Cytoscape environment, as an R package, and at command line.
+Laboratory runs several servers for analysis of RNA secondary structures cpPredictor, rboAnalyzer and rPredictorDB.
+All are referenced on Bio.tools

-The laboratory is involved in the large European infrastructural projects ESFRI, ERIC, namely ELIXIR-CZ, a member of the Large European infrastructure ELIXIR – European Life Science Infrastructure for Biological Information, and C4SYS, the Czech node of ISBE – Infrastructure for Systems Biology Europe, where J. Vohradsky is the member of the board of both infrastructures.
+The laboratory is involved in the large European infrastructural projects ESFRI, ERIC, namely ELIXIR-CZ, a member of the Large European infrastructure ELIXIR – European Life Science Infrastructure for Biological Information.
+Was a member of another infrastructure C4SYS, the Czech node of ISBE – Infrastructure for Systems Biology Europe, where J. Vohradsky was the member of the board of both infrastructures.